Principal Monuments of France: History

 The Principal Monuments of France was made in 1786 to decorate a room at the Palace of Fontainebleau, although the paintings were never installed at this location.
 In 1787 they were reproduced as engravings.
-The four paintings were also exhibited at the Salon in 1787.
+The four paintings were also exhibited at the Salon of 1787.
 They were bought by the Bâtiments du Roi, but for unknown reasons two of them, The Arc and The Maison Carrée, were returned to the painter.
 On 13 July 1821 they were bequeathed by Robert's widow to the Louvre.
 All four paintings are now found in the Department of Paintings in the Louvre.

 In 1789, Robert painted The Ruins of Nîmes, Orange and Saint-Rémy-de-Provence, which depicts all ruins seen in the Principal Monuments series.